suraiyajabin/iSignDB2020/README.md

 u01_s1_f02_MagField.txt : means a signature of user 1, on session 1, fake signature, 2nd sample’s magnetic field sensor log u01_s1_r01_im.png : image of the genuine signature of user 1, captured on session 1, sample 1

-iPhoneSignDB will be made available only after signing its "Term of use" agreement.
+iSignDB will be made available to other researchers only after signing its "Term of use" agreement.